kiranbakale/AMI-Readme/docs/building_geo_environments.md

 Finally we will need to update the `main.tf` file, the only change required for Geo is only required if using the subfolder file structure.
 The `credentials` path will need to be updated to account for the sub-folders.

-> At the moment [multi-node PostgreSQL](https://docs.gitlab.com/ee/administration/geo/replication/multiple_servers.html#step-2-configure-the-main-read-only-replica-postgresql-database-on-the-secondary-node) is not supported on the secondary site and as such the `node_count` in `postgres.tf` should be set to 1 in the secondary config.
+> Alpha support for [multi-node PostgreSQL](https://gitlab.com/groups/gitlab-org/-/epics/2536) with Patroni is currently in development.
+When using repmgr on the secondary site the `node_count` in `postgres.tf` should be set to 1 for the secondary sites config.
+When using Patroni, this can be left at its original value.

 Once each site is configured we can run the `terraform apply` command against each project.
 You can run this command against the primary and secondary sites at the same time.